diyefi/Puma-HowTo/doc/spin1/using_bom.md

 #### Note:
 - PIP-3104 are listed for protected logic level FETs - DO NOT USE THEM, they are NOT robust.
 VNP10N07 (or 5, 20, etc Amp variants) are suitable replacements, there are many others.
 - No electrolytic caps should be installed.
-In their place 10µF TH tantalums can optionally be installed.
+In their place 10µF TH tantalum’s can optionally be installed.

 ### BOM Configuration Overview

 Configuring the BOM has been the tricky part.
 A spread sheet has been created that is tabbed with the various different sub circuits contained on the Puma PCB.
-The spread sheet can also be viewed as a [web  BOM].
+The spread sheet can also be viewed as a [web BOM] .
 Alternatively the BOM can be [downloaded](http://puma.freeems.org/preston.bom/PumaBom-WithMods-Element14.xlsx) as an Excel spreadsheet that can be opened also in OpenOffice.

 *Git users download the [BOM here].*